ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 ## Results if you placed an order
 {: #vc_orderinginstance-results-order}

-* The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
+1. The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment history** section of the instance details.
+2. If you experience vSAN Health alerts and warnings, see [How do I manage vSAN Health alerts and warnings?](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_vsan_alerts)
-* When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs) are installed on your VMware virtual platform.
+3. When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs) are installed on your VMware virtual platform.
 If you ordered add-on services, the deployment of the services starts after your order is completed.
-* When the instance is ready to use, the status of the instance is changed to **Ready to use**, and then you receive a notification by email.
+4. When the instance is ready to use, the status of the instance is changed to **Ready to use**, and then you receive a notification by email.
-* When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.
+5. When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.

 Next, you can view and manage the vCenter Server instance that you ordered.